NH-cyber/AI-and-Big-Data/README.md

 # AI-and-Big-Data
 This is a repository for my AI and Big Data Analytics capstone project
+- thIS CAN BE RUN .....